-This system can purchase water from the following water system: Brielle Water Department, Sea Girt Water Department, Wall Township Water Department
+This system can purchase water from the following water systems: Brielle Water Department, Sea Girt Water Department, Wall Township Water Department or New Jersey American Water

-Susceptibility Ratings for Manasquan Water Department Sources
+Susceptibility Ratings for the Borough of Manasquan Water Department Sources

 The table below illustrates the susceptibility ratings for the seven contaminant categories (and radon) for each source in the system.
 The table provides the number of wells and intakes that rated high (H), medium (M), or low (L) for each contaminant category.
 For susceptibility ratings of purchased water, refer to the specific water system's source water assessment report.